DustNet: A Wireless Network of Ultrasonic Neural Implants: Introduction

-To accurately record neural data for use in spike sorting or local field potential (LFP) reconstruction, an implant data rate of at least 50 kb/s is required \cite{rey_past_2015}.
-Prior clinical studies have demonstrated that recording from 8 distinct nerves is sufficient to achieve near-natural control over limb prosthetics \cite{Vu2020}.
+High-fidelity spike sorting requires a recording bandwidth of at least 3 kHz \cite{rey_past_2015}, but robust decoding of muscle intention can also be achieved using low frequency local field potential (LFP) or electromyography (EMG) envelopes that require lower recording bandwidths \cite{flint2012local, stavisky2015high}.
+Prior clinical studies have demonstrated that recording from 8 distinct nerve fascicles is sufficient to achieve near-natural control over limb prosthetics \cite{Vu2020}.
 Thus, a total system data rate of at least 400 kb/s is required to ensure continuous and intuitive prosthetic control.
 To enable recording from deeply-seated motor nerves (e.g., sciatic nerve for leg prosthetics), the implants must also be able to operate at depths of over 50mm.
 Although US links have been demonstrated to power implants at this depth in tissue, the low US carrier frequency necessitates a spectrally-efficient communication scheme to achieve the required system data rate.
 To address these challenges, we present DustNet: a network of wireless, ultrasonically-powered neural implants capable of supporting up to 8 simultaneously recording implants using a single US link for power transfer and bidirectional data communication.
 DustNet implements a custom time-division multiple-access (TDMA) protocol to communicate with multiple implants while minimizing inter-implant interference.
-To achieve a high data rate despite the low carrier frequency of ultrasound in the human body, we introduce a spectrally-efficient 16-level amplitude shift keying (ASK) modulation scheme to encode multiple bits per symbol in the US backscatter.
-Using these techniques, DustNet achieves an overall data rate of 400 kb/s at 2 MHz US carrier frequency, with a per-implant data rate of 50 kb/s.
+To achieve a high data rate despite the low carrier frequency of ultrasound in the human body, we introduce an efficient 16-level amplitude shift keying (ASK) modulation scheme to encode multiple bits per symbol in the US backscatter.
+Using these techniques, DustNet supports an overall data transmission rate of 400 kb/s at 2 MHz US carrier frequency, with a per-implant data rate of 50 kb/s.
 Each implant occupies a volume smaller than 0.5 $mm^3$ and consumes 7 µW.
-System operation is verified at 90mm depth in a tissue phantom and the bit-error rate (BER) of the communication protocol is measured to be at most 1.89E-5.
+System operation is verified at 90mm depth in oil and the bit-error rate (BER) of the communication protocol is measured to be at most 1.89E-5.

 This paper is an extension of \cite{CLee_ISSCC25}, and offers an extended discussion of the TDMA communication protocol, analysis of the multi-level ASK backscatter scheme, an updated circuit implementation including an analog front-end for recording neural signals, and presents additional measurement results.
 Section II discusses the communication protocol, Section III explains the chip implementation, and section IV reports the measurement results.
 Section V presents a comparison against state-of-the-art neural implants and summarizes this work.